PuerkitoBio/gocrawl/README.md

 ### Hooks and customizations
 <a name="hc" />

 The `Options` type provides the hooks and customizations offered by gocrawl.
-All but `Extender` are optional and have working defaults.
+All but `Extender` are optional and have working defaults, but the `UserAgent` and `RobotUserAgent` options should be set to a custom value fitting for your project.

 *    **UserAgent** : The user-agent string used to fetch the pages.
 Defaults to the Firefox 15 on Windows user-agent string.
+Should be changed to contain a reference to your robot's name and a contact link (see the example).

-*    **RobotUserAgent** : The robot's user-agent string used to fetch and query robots.txt for permission to crawl an URL.
+*    **RobotUserAgent** : The robot's user-agent string used to find a matching policy in the robots.txt file.
 Defaults to `Googlebot (gocrawl vM.m)` where `M.m` is the major and minor version of gocrawl.
+This **should always be changed to a custom value** such as the name of your project (see the example).
 See the [robots exclusion protocol][robprot] ([full specification as interpreted by Google here][robspec]) for details about the rule-matching based on the robot's user agent.
 It is good practice to include contact information in the user agent should the site owner need to contact you.

 *    **MaxVisits** : The maximum number of pages *visited* before stopping the crawl.
 Probably more useful for development purposes.
 Note that the Crawler will send its stop signal once this number of visits is reached, but workers may be in the process of visiting other pages, so when the crawling stops, the number of pages visited will be *at least* MaxVisits, possibly more (worst case is `MaxVisits + number of active workers`).
 Defaults to zero, no maximum.